Young1906/Young1906.github.io/content/posts/sbi.md

 ## Simulation Based Inference

-Imagine we have some black-box machine, such machine has some knobs and levels so we can change its inner configurations.
-The machine churn out some data for each configuration.
-The **simulation based inference (SBI)** solve the inverse problem; that is given some data, estimate the configuration (*Frequentist* approach), or sampling the configuration from posterior distribution (for *Bayesian* approach).
+Imagine we have some black-box machine; such a machine has some knobs and levels so we can change its inner configurations.
+The machine churns out some data for each configuration.
+The Simulation-based inference (SBI) solves the inverse problem that is given some data, estimating the configuration (Frequentist approach) or sampling the configuration from the posterior distribution (for Bayesian approach).
 For a formal definition and review of current methods for SBI, see [this paper](https://www.pnas.org/doi/full/10.1073/pnas.1912789117).
-In the analogy above, the black-box represents the simulator and the configurations is the simulator's parameters.
+In the analogy above, the black box represents the simulator, and the configurations are the simulator’s parameters.

-The applicability of SBI is very potential since we can almost reduce any process with defined input and output to a black-box machine [^0].
+The applicability of SBI has great potential since we can almost reduce any process with defined input and output to a black-box machine [^0].

 [^0]: I am a black-box machine, you are a black-box machine, everyone is a black-box machine as long as we don't care enough about the person.

-This post documents my note while studying [Likelihood-free MCMC with Amortized Ratio Estimator](https://proceedings.mlr.press/v119/hermans20a/hermans20a.pdf) (Hermans et al, 2020); a method developed to address SBI.
+This post documents my notes while studying [Likelihood-free MCMC with Amortized Ratio Estimator](https://proceedings.mlr.press/v119/hermans20a/hermans20a.pdf) (Hermans et al, 2020); a method developed to address SBI.

 ## Likelihood-free MCMC with Amortized Ratio Estimator